RosstheRoss/wwb/README.md

 #### Exact info

-The exact information of the game was on turn 19,097,444,399,063 Player 0 had a top score of 17 while Player 1 had a top score of 17.
+The exact information of the game was on turn 114,022,500,564,116 Player 0 had a top score of 17 while Player 1 also had a top score of 17.

 ## Usage